ObaidBuilds/AI-HRMS/README.md

  Give a Star ⭐️ & Fork to this project ...
 Happy coding! 🤩`
 ```

-The AI-Driven HRMS is a comprehensive Human Resource Management System designed for Metro Cash & Carry.
-Built on the advanced MERN stack (MongoDB / Express.js / React.js / Node.js), it leverages AI for sentiment analysis, automated scheduling, and a chatbot using ( GEMINI )
+The AI-Driven HRMS is a robust HR management system for Metro Cash & Carry, built on the MERN stack.
+It integrates AI for sentiment analysis, automated scheduling, and a Gemini-powered chatbo

 </div>